nasa/earthdata-varinfo/README.md

 ## Releasing:

-All CI/CD for this repository will be defined in the `.github/workflows` directory.
+All CI/CD for this repository is defined in the `.github/workflows` directory:

+* run_tests.yml - A reusable workflow that runs the unit test suite under a matrix of Python versions.
+* run_tests_on_pull_requests.yml - Triggered for all PRs against main.
+It runs the workflow in run_test.yml to ensure all tests pass on the new code.
+* publish_to_pypi.yml - Triggered either manually or for commits to the main branch that contain changes to the `VERSION` file.

+The `publish_to_pypi.yml` workflow will:

+* Run the full unit test suite, to prevent publication of broken code.
+* Extract the semantic version number from `VERSION`.
+* Extract the release notes for the most recent version from `CHANGELOG.md`.
+* Build the package to be published to PyPI.
+* Publish the package to PyPI.
+* Publish a GitHub release under the semantic version number, with associated git tag.

 Before triggering a release, ensure the `VERSION` and `CHANGELOG.md` files are updated accordingly.

 ## Get in touch: